-The sorted list gets passed to the
+The sorted list is then passed to the

-toString function which generates a string representation of the list.
+Debug.toString function, which generates a string representation of the list.
 Finally, the

-Html.text function renders it on browser.
+Html.text function renders the sorted list on a browser.

-main function like this:
+Html.text like this:

-sortWith actually opens a door for comparing values using any order we want not just ascending or descending.
+sortWith actually opens a door for comparing values using any order we want, not just ascending or descending.
 Let’s say we want to sort certain characters from Game of Thrones based on how evil they are.
 Add the following function definition right above

 Now let’s use